Campus Living: Cleaning, Waste and Laundry Services

 Waste and recycling on campus

 Help us to do our bit for the environment by recycling responsibly.
-For further information, check out our Waste and Recycling Advice blog
+For further information, check out our Waste and Recycling Advice blog.

 • Green bags: Mixed recyclables (plastic and paper)